United States Special Operations Command: Somalia

-Special Operations Command first became involved in Somalia in 1992 as part of Operation Provide Relief.
+Special Operations Command first became involved in Somalia in 1992, as part of Operation Provide Relief.
 C-130s circled over Somali airstrips during the delivery of relief supplies.
 Special Forces medics accompanied many relief flights into the airstrips throughout southern Somalia to assess the area.
 They were the first U.S. soldiers in Somalia, arriving before U.S. forces who supported the expanded relief operations of Restore Hope.
 The first teams into Somalia were CIA Special Activities Division paramilitary officers with elements of JSOC.
 They conducted very high-risk advanced force operations prior to the entry of the follow-on forces.
 The first casualty of the conflict came from this team and was a Paramilitary officer and former Delta Force operator named Larry Freedman.
 Freedman was awarded the Intelligence Star for "extraordinary heroism" for his actions.

 The earliest missions during Operation Restore Hope were conducted by Navy SEALs.
 The SEALs performed several hydrographic reconnaissance missions to find suitable landing sites for Marines.
 On 7 December, the SEALs swam into Mogadishu Harbor, where they found suitable landing sites, assessed the area for threats, and concluded that the port could support offloading ships.
 This was a tough mission because the SEALs swam against a strong current which left many of them overheated and exhausted.
 Furthermore, they swam through raw sewage in the harbor, which made them sick.
 When the first SEALs hit the shore the following night, they were surprised to meet members of the news media.
 The first Marines came ashore soon thereafter, and the press redirected their attention to them.
-Later, the SEALs provided personal security for President George Bush during a visit to Somalia.
+Later, the SEALs provided personal security for President George H. W. Bush during a visit to Somalia.
 In December 1992, Special Forces assets in Kenya moved to Somalia and joined Operation Restore Hope.
-January 1993, a Special Forces command element deployed to Mogadishu as the Joint Special Operations Forces-Somalia (JSOFOR) that would command and control all special operations for Restore Hope.
+In January 1993, a Special Forces command element deployed to Mogadishu as the Joint Special Operations Forces-Somalia (JSOFOR) that would command and control all special operations for Restore Hope.
 JSOFOR's mission was to make initial contact with indigenous factions and leaders; provide information for force protection; and provide reports on the area for future relief and security operations.
 Before redeploying in April, JSOFOR elements drove over 26000 mi, captured 277 weapons, and destroyed over 45,320 lb of explosives.